Possums,

 This has been the best six months, EVER.
 Hands down, it’s been my most joyful parenting experience for me of my life so far.
 I was NOT expecting this.

 I went into this purely as a 6 month trial.
 I decided to do it because it was something I’d always wanted to try, even since before babies.
-We also were considering moving to an area that didn’t have Waldorf/Steiner schooling options.
 We thought now would be a good time to try it, and if it didn’t work we’d happily re-enrol in a school (probably Steiner).

 I had major doubts about how it would work.
 Mostly, that revolved around trying to know whether it would just kill me as an introvert, company owner and creative soul who loves nothing more than alone time.
 I wasn’t sure how I would go with juggling my own needs with running my businesses and homeschooling.